 Reasoning adds internal deliberation steps (planning, self‑checking, tool selection).
 Even when responses are streamed, the model may take longer to produce the first token because it spends more compute on pre‑generation thinking.
 At higher levels, the model may also generate longer answers, which lengthens total time.

-Use small, controlled prompts with stable token budgets.
-Run at least 30 trials per configuration and report medians and p90, not just averages.
+Use a small prompt; Run at least 30 trials per configuration and report medians and P. 90, not just averages.
+No assessment of response quality, just speed and tokens usage.

-- Fix output length: set max_tokens and steer the model toward short direct answers.
+- Output length: steer the model toward short direct answers.

 - Control network variance: same region, no VPN, warm HTTP/2 connections.